dylanhamada/spiritanimals/README.md

 # Spirit Animals

-Spirit Animals is a front-end project built with HTML and Bootstrap 5, with some custom CSS to change the appearance of default Bootstrap styles.
+Spirit Animals is a front-end project built with HTML and Bootstrap 5, with some custom SASS to change the appearance of default Bootstrap styles.
 It emulates a typical tech or SaaS website.

-## Progress Updates

-## Week Five

-Finished styling landing page

-### Weeks Two to Four

-Worked on layout mockups in Figma.

-### Week One

-Created mood board on Figma and sketched out wireframe/layout on paper.
+A live version of this project is hosted on [GitHub Pages](https://dylanhamada.github.io/spiritanimals/).

+I tried to incorporate the following concepts and techniques I'd just learned into this project:

+- Bootstrap
+- SASS
+    - Variables
+    - Maps
+    - Nesting
+- JavaScript DOM manipulation